Information on Reserving Space at Mayday

 What are your set-up and cleanup protocols?

-Groups booking the space should include setup and cleanup time in their request.
+Groups booking the space should include setup and cleanup time in their booking request.
 Tables and chairs are available and you may arrange them any which way for your event.
-As a shared community space, we all do our part to keep things nice and tidy and groups using the space are expected to leave things as they found them.
+As a shared community space, we all do our part to keep things nice and tidy and groups using the space are expected to leave things as they found them (or better!).
 We have clean-up protocol documents for each space to make that easy.
-For large events on the 3rd floor (especially those involving food/drink) we may ask for a $50 cleaning deposit.
-If you are unable to thoroughly clean the space, those funds will be used by Mayday crew members to sweep and mop the space, deal with garbage, etc. We do not charge for cleanup time, provided you don’t interfere with any space bookings after your event or Mayday crew members aren’t waiting on you past regular hours to finish cleaning in order to close up the building.
+For large events on the 3rd floor (especially those involving food/drink) we may ask for a $50 cleaning fee.
+All groups are expected to sort their trash and recycling and place all items in the appropriate bins.
+We may not charge for cleanup time, provided you don’t interfere with any space bookings after your event or Mayday crew members aren’t waiting on you past regular hours to finish cleaning in order to close up the building.

 Can I cook or serve food/drinks in the space?

 You are welcome to bring in outside food (we can recommend local businesses) and also use either the 1st or 3rd floor kitchens if you are booking those spaces.
-If there is any leftover food you wish to leave behind, please notify someone at Mayday and label/date any items before placing in fridge.
-Groups are welcome to make coffee/tea or use our disposable plates/utensils, we just ask you chip in a few extra dollars or replenish supplies before leaving.
-To cut down on waste, you may use washable dishes/cups/utensils, so long as you wash everything.
+If there is any leftover food you wish to leave behind, please first ask for permission from someone at Mayday, and if granted, label/date any items before placing in fridge.
+Groups are welcome to make coffee or coffee, we just ask you chip in a few extra dollars or replenish supplies before leaving.
+To cut down on waste, you may use our washable dishes/cups/utensils, so long as you wash everything.
 Groups may BYOB or collect donations for food/drinks, but alcoholic beverages are not to be sold commercially out of the space.
+No hard liquor is allowed.

 Is childcare or language interpretation available for events?